-Collector street means a street or road designated as a collector street in the City of Dunwoody Comprehensive Transportation Plan.
+Collector street means a street or road designated as a collector street in the City of Dunwoody Thoroughfare Comprehensive Transportation Planor an adopted thoroughfare plan.

 Comprehensive plan means the comprehensive plan adopted by the city council, as it may be amended from time to time, that divides the city into land use categories and that constitutes the official policy of the city regarding long-term planning and use of land.